tramitit/guides/en/austria/criminal_record_certificate_application.md

 ---
-title: "Criminal Record Certificate Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "How to Apply for a Criminal Record Certificate"
-description: "This guide provides detailed steps on how to apply for a Criminal Record Certificate."
+- Austria
+date: '2024-06-07'
+description: Learn why a Criminal Record Certificate is needed, who needs it, required documents, and the procedure to obtain it.
+Essential for job and visa applications.
 draft: false
+meta_title: 'Criminal Record Certificate: Essential Info and Procedure'
+title: 'Criminal Record Certificate: Essential Info and Procedure'
-translationKey: "austria-criminal_record_certificate_application"
+translationKey: austria-criminal_record_certificate_application
 ---

 ## Description
 ### What is it?